burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 > This is needed everytime I update the main website, else the game crashes

-First Step: Go to the website, then press the lever button in the left-side of the URL bar, then press ```Cookies and Data``` -> ```Manage on-device site data``` -> then delete cache by pressing the trash can icon that is next to the website URL
+First Step: Go to the website, then press the lever/lock button in the left-side of the URL bar, then press ```Cookies and Data```
+-> ```Manage on-device site data``` -> then delete cache by pressing the trash can icon that is next to the website URL

 Last Step: Go to ```chrome://settings```, search for ```"cache"``` in the search bar, and click ```"Clear browsing data"```.